PinkRobotics/PinkRobotics/CarbonCapture.md

 The penultimate phase involves scaling our solution to offset global emissions.
 By this point, we'll have a robust, well-tested system ready for worldwide deployment.

 ### Phase 6: Beyond the Present
 The final phase is perhaps the most ambitious: offsetting historical and excessive natural emissions.
-This is the ultimate goal, and while it's a tall order, we're up for the challenge.
+This is the ultimate goal, and while it's a ludicrously monumental task, we are fully committed to meeting it head-on, driven by the urgency of the climate crisis.

 ### The Commitment